A kernel log-rank test of independence for right-censored data: Asymptotic Analysis

-Under the assumptions of Theorem \ref{Thm:Power}, the oracle testing procedure, which is based on the $1-\alpha$ quantile of $n\Psi_n^2$, has asymptotic power tending to one for any alternative, and thus \emph{it is able to detect any type of dependency} between survival times and covariates with enough observations.
-Even if the kernel does not satisfy the properties stated in Theorem \ref{Thm:Power}, however, we can guarantee the power of the oracle test for alternatives following the model of Equation \eqref{eqn:model}, that is, for alternatives of the form $\Lambda_{Z|X=x}(t;\theta)=\int_0^t e^{\theta\omega^\star(s,x)}d\Lambda_Z(s)$ for some $\omega^\star\in\mathcal{H}$ on the unit ball and $\theta\neq 0$, as the log-rank statistic $\text{LR}_n(\omega^{\star})^2\to c>0$, with $c$ a positive constant.
+Under the assumptions of Theorem \ref{Thm:Power}, our testing procedure has asymptotic power tending to one for any alternative, and thus \emph{it is able to detect any type of dependency} between survival times and covariates, given enough observations.
+Even if the kernel does not satisfy the properties stated in Theorem \ref{Thm:Power}, however, we can guarantee the power of the test for alternatives following the model of Equation \eqref{eqn:model}, that is, for alternatives of the form $\Lambda_{Z|X=x}(t;\theta)=\int_0^t e^{\theta\omega^\star(s,x)}d\Lambda_Z(s)$ for some $\omega^\star\in\mathcal{H}$ on the unit ball and $\theta\neq 0$, as the log-rank statistic $\text{LR}_n(\omega^{\star})^2\to c>0$, with $c$ a positive constant.
 Then,

-when re-scaling by $n$, it holds that $n\Psi^2_n\to\infty$. \paragraph{Recovering existing tests} We show our approach can also recover certain known tests for specific choices of the kernel function.
+and thus when re-scaling by $n$, it holds that $n\Psi^2_n\to\infty$. \paragraph{Recovering existing tests} We show our approach can also recover certain known tests for specific choices of the kernel function.

 \begin{example}[Two-sample weighted log-rank test] Consider $X\in\{0,1\}$, i.e., the two-sample problem.
 We can recover the standard weighted log-rank test with arbitrary weight function $\tilde{\omega}:\R_+\to\R$, by choosing $\omega(t,1)=-\omega(t,0)$ and $\omega(t,0)=\tilde\omega(t)/2$.
 Then, by replacing $\omega$ into Equation \eqref{eqn:logrank}, we obtain